 On the second page of the certification, information about the subjects, performance exercises, and tests is described.

 The benefit of including this second page in the document is that it can also serve as a lesson plan for your training.
 The learning objects you've written will help you develop the list of subjects and performance exercises.
 It outlines the subjects and exercises that need to be conducted to make sure required training is accomplished.

 The following information was discussed with students: (check all covered subjects)

-- Discussion of the various sections of the MSDS and their location
+Discussion of the various sections of the SDS and their location

 The following practice/performance exercises were conducted: